go-hacks/shogun/README.md

 # shogun
 Go Shotgun

-Proof of concept to send data across a network without actually transmitting any data in the packets.
+Proof of concept to send data across a network without actually making any TCP connections or transmitting any data in the UDP packets.
 Naturally, it is rather slow, about 100bytes/s on my local machine.

 Note: Sleep delay may need to be increased if on a slower network so that packets don't arrive out of order.